railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

 Create a workspace folder in your home directory.
 This directory will be shared between the virtual machine and your computer.
 Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both your computer and the virtual machine can see.
 Save all your work in the hands-on exercises here so they can be run in the virtual machine.

 Open Finder or File Explorer.
 By default, they open to your home directory.
 Create a folder named workspace.
-If you attended the January workshop, you already have this folder.
+If you've attended our Ruby workshop before, you already have this folder.

 ## Set up the virtual machine

 This is a one-time step to create the virtual machine for the workshop.

 Before the workshop, you [downloaded](/downloads) the RailsBridge virtual machine image, and saved it in the Downloads folder.
-Note that this is updated from the January 2014 workshop.
+Note that this may have been updated since our last workshop.

 *If you were unable to download the vm ahead of time, we have copies on USB drives.*